Reginsk/progIv-agendAI/backend/README.md

-# Mini Rutter
+# agendaAI

 ### 1 - Initializate both postgres and redis docker containers
-**NOTE: Mini Rutter uses Postgres as database, postgres container runs on port 5432 and redis container on port 6379, both ports should be free!**
+**NOTE: agendaAI uses Postgres as database, postgres container runs on port 5432 and redis container on port 6379, both ports should be free!**
+***For agendaAI you should have postgres, pgadmin4 and docker already installed in your machine***

 ```sh
 docker-compose up